True Odds and House Edge Calculation

 Fair Payout

 Despite the gambling industry has its specifics, temptations and dark sides, it is still a regular business as any other.
-Casinos must make some profit to secure its existance and development.
+Casinos must make some profit to secure its existence and development.
 Therefore they (or the casino games) offer lower payouts than those mathematically calculated – so called true or "fair" odds.

 Example of the Calculation of True Odds and House Edge